PDC-support/hpc-intro-retired/_episodes/09-scheduling.md

 ### Batch job scripts

 The most common usage of supercomputer resources is through batch scripts.
-Here is an basic batch script which contains a minimal number of Slurm options.
+Here is an basic batch script which contains a minimal number of SLURM options.

 ```bash
 #!/bin/bash -l